Zoe12341/drones/README.md

 Link to our [presentation](https://docs.google.com/presentation/d/11lS9HENt4-R_IivPTkeSB0FKPf23oE93byotoBUc3-o/edit?usp=sharing) where we ran through the key aspects of our project (accessible to anyone at Smith College).

 ## Included Files
-- `drone_search_system.ipynb`: Main application with database setup, data import, and Flask web interface
+- `drones_final_search_bydate_and_map.ipynb`: Main application with database setup, data import, and Flask web interface
-- `drone_folders.db`: SQLite database containing the organized drone imagery metadata - created from data extracted from the source google drive path
-- `maps.py`: Map that shows the path of each professional drone flight
+- [Folder] `old files`: Includes deprecated files from our old, local setup, which uses Postgres.
 ## How to Use
 1. **Access the System**: Open the notebook in Colab and run all cells
 2. **Search Interface**:
    - Select date range (From/To)
    - Choose imagery type (All, Professional, or Personal)
    - Click "Search"